Getting affiliate sales is not easy. But you can make it easier by using some tips and tricks.

 If you are an affiliate marketer, you should make images clickable.
 At least the product images or images having a call to action button.

-This way you will get more clicks as well sales.
+This way you will get more clicks as well as sales.

 Because of the rise of Ad Blockers, advertising publishers are losing a lot of revenue.